 When it comes to pumpkin bread, this is the recipe I’ve been using for many, many years.
 I believe it’s roots are from the back of a can of Libby’s pumpkin, but it’s never failed me and delivers a perfect pumpkin bread every time!
+It’s simply perfect.

-What is the secret to moist pumpkin bread?
+Oil – What is the secret to moist pumpkin bread?
 Oil!
 While I often bake with butter, when it comes to pumpkin bread (or muffins), I’m all about the oil.
 Any neutral tasting oil will work – vegetable, canola or sunflower, for example.

-And the spice level of this pumpkin bread is totally up to you!
+Spices – The spice level of this pumpkin bread is totally up to you!
 Find the perfect spice level for your pumpkin bread by adjusting the amount of spice you use to suit your taste.

 I would always start with the 1 tsp of cinnamon, at a minimum.
 After that, adjust the amount of nutmeg and cloves to your taste.
 I usually go with 1/2 tsp nutmeg and a pinch of cloves.
 If you don’t have or like cloves at all, simply leave them out.
 No nutmeg?
 It’s not a deal breaker.
 Simply omit increase the cinnamon to 1 1/2 tsp.
 Spice lover?
 Use a heaping teaspoon of each.